Jean, Grand Duke of Luxembourg: Tributes

 Jean-Claude Juncker, president of the European Commission and former Prime Minister of Luxembourg, described Jean's death as "a great loss for the Grand Duchy and for Europe".
 He added, "Like all the people of Luxembourg, I had great esteem for this man of commitment, kindness and courage."

 Luxembourg's Prime Minister, Xavier Bettel, alluded to his service in the Second World War: "Grand Duke Jean fought for our freedom, for our independence and for the unity of our country and we will always be grateful.
 A family man left us today.
 A great statesman, a hero, an example – and a very beloved and gracious man."

 Tributes followed from the Belgian royal family, commenting "His courage, his dignity and his high sense of duty will remain as an example...
 The whole of Belgium shares the grief of the Luxembourg people."

 In their tribute, the Dutch royal family mentioned "the friendship and warmth he radiated", adding "With his thoughtfulness and humanity, he added to calm and confidence in his country and Europe."

 In their tribute, the British royal family said that the Grand Duke will be "missed, both inside and outside Luxembourg".

 In the tribute from the Romanian Royal Family via a post on their websites, they mentioned that "The entire Royal Family of Romania is alongside the Grand Duchy of Luxembourg in these sad and painful moments"; also written was their very close relations (via Queen Anne who was a paternal first cousin of his) as well as "a lifetime of friendship"; the head of the family, Crown Princess Margareta, sent a letter of condolences to her cousin, Grand Duke Henri.

 The president of the International Olympic Committee Thomas Bach paid tribute to Grand Duke Jean who had joined the IOC in 1946 and had been an honorary member since 1998.
 "He was always a very calm and well-balanced person who was highly respected by the entire Olympic Movement because of his integrity...
 The IOC will always hold him in the highest honour and with the greatest respect."

-A month after Grand Duke Jean's death, the Luxembourgish government announced plans to erect a monument in his honour in the Pescatore section of Luxembourg City's Municipal Park, similar to the statue of Grand Duchess Charlotte on Place Clairefontaine.
-A contest for the selection of a design was due to start in 2021, but was delayed and finally started in June 2025.
+A month after Grand Duke Jean's death, the Luxembourgish government announced plans to erect a monument in his honour in the Pescatore section of Luxembourg City's Édouard André Municipal Park, similar to the statue of Grand Duchess Charlotte on Place Clairefontaine.
+A contest for the selection of a design started in June 2025 after being delayed for several years, and German artist Jonas Ademes was announced as its winner in July 2026.
+The statue is due to be inaugurated in mid-2027 between Fondation Pescatore and the Pfaffenthal Panoramic Elevator, in a direct line of sight to the Grand Duke Jean Museum of Modern Art.